ibm-cloud-docs/power-iaas/backup-strategies.md

     3. Support for the SAP HANA Cockpit for configuration, monitoring, and scheduling of backups

-The Backup Offering provides various integrated security and operational features including:
+The Backup Offering provides various integrated security and operational features that includes:

 1. Alerting, notifications, and ticketing features and integration
 2. Automated auditing and validation of backup server landscape